Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 |136.7

-- Alabama has a 4-6 record against the spread while going 8-2 overall in its past 10 contests.
+- Alabama has a 4-6 record against the spread while finishing 8-2 overall in its past 10 games.

-- In their past 10 games, the Crimson Tide have hit the over five times.
+- The Crimson Tide have gone over the total in five of their past 10 games.

-- Maryland has gone 6-4 over its last 10 contests, with a 6-4 record against the spread during that span.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.